shopsys/shopsys/project-base/storefront/docs/index.md

-This is documentation for Shopsys Platform Storefront.
+# Documentation for Shopsys Platform Storefront

 ## Ways to use Shopsys Storefront